How to Create a Wedding Seating Chart

 When seating your remaining guests, it’s nice to consider things like backgrounds, personalities, and interests.
 Many of these people will end up at tables together so it’s best to always take a moment to think about who could really mesh well together.
 Here's how we recommend handling each of these groups.

-Boss and Colleagues
+Boss and colleagues

 This group is totally dependent on your relationship with your boss and coworkers.
 It’s also important to consider your coworkers' relationship with your boss—they may or may not want to spend the night sitting next to their daily manager or colleague.
 Hopefully, though, if you invited people from your work life, you did so because you know they’ll have a fun time together and with the rest of your wedding guests.